 The recommendation to establish the Forum responds to strong interest by both the private and public sectors in addressing unnecessary fragmentation in, and frictions among, data frameworks related to cross-border payments.
-Greater alignment of approaches to data frameworks related to cross-border payments is also essential to support innovation.
+In light of the broad support received from the public consultation, the FSB has started to work with key stakeholders to develop an appropriate and agile organisational structure and plan for the initial work of the Forum.

-The objective of the Forum would be to identify and discuss practical ways of mitigating frictions arising from different approaches to implementing laws, rules and regulatory requirements for collecting, storing and managing payment-related data without compromising on the overarching objectives of such data frameworks.
+The objective of the Forum will be to identify and discuss practical ways of mitigating frictions arising from different approaches to implementing laws, rules and regulatory requirements for collecting, storing and managing payment-related data without compromising on the overarching objectives of such data frameworks.
+The Forum will support implementation of the recommendations related to data frameworks and will also act as a hub to promote and support the exchange of information and policy research on the intersection of data governance and payment services.
+This may include, for example, fostering collaboration between domestic authorities, Forum stakeholders, and academic experts, commissioning studies to gather data and insights from experts in the field.